GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Another danger is that commercial pressures of one sort or another will divert the attention of the best thinkers from real innovation to exploitation of the current fad, from prospecting to mining a known lode.
+> ### Like a financial debt, the technical debt incurs interest payments, which come in the form of the extra effort that we have to do in future development because of the quick and dirty design choice.
 >
-> ~ *Dennis Ritchie*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts